 The ear cups can feel a bit plush and supportive, in addition to which, it has an adjustable headband.
 The headband supports all head sizes.
 The headset is also backlighted with the RBG colors and comes with the Logitech Gaming Software app which can be used to customized the RBG color schemes.
 All of these features make this headset of the best gaming headset we’ve ever tested.

 Pros and Cons

 What makes a Gaming Headset Worthy?

 Usually, Audio quality is needed.
 We all know that, but in addition to it, a microphone also plays a vital role.
 A microphone is necessary for multiplayer games.

 The top-selling games of today are PUBG and Fortnite.
 Both of these games can be played with teammates, and it requires you to have voice chat between the team members.
 Hence, it becomes an essential factor.
 So, if audio is yours go to element while choosing a Headset, you might want to look at the best gaming headset mic.

 Your team members need to be able to understand you with a low-quality mic.
 Quality is one thing; it also needs to have a good design.
 Gamers prefer a foldable microphone as it can be easily disposed of when not needed.
 Another factor is the background noise cancellation.

 Many gamers search for the best gaming headset with a noise-canceling microphone as it’s so much important for them to have a good noise canceling so that they can focus on the game.

-A microphone needs to filter the environment noise so the good quality voice could be transmitted.
+A microphone needs to filter the environment noise so the excellent quality voice could be transmitted.
 Microphone and audio quality have both come far enough in gaming headsets.
-Even at cheap prices, you can get an incredible quality unlike other types of headsets.
+Even at low prices, you can get an incredible variety, unlike other types of headsets.
 Audio quality also makes a device one of the best gaming headsets in the market.

 Virtual Surround Sound